-It’s not uncommon for heating systems to have a glitch every now and then.
-It could be as simple as a bad thermostat or an electrical issue.
-If your gas furnace won’t turn off, here are a couple steps you can take to get a properly working furnace again.
+It’s not unheard of for heating systems to have a glitch every now and then.
+It could be as simple as a broken thermostat or an electrical issue.
+If your gas furnace won’t shut off, here are a couple steps you can take to get a properly working furnace again.

-A dirty air filter causes problems for many homeowners and their HVAC system.
+A dirty air filter causes problems for numerous homeowners and their HVAC system.
 Here’s why.
-It limits airflow, forcing your furnace to work harder and run longer to meet your ideal temperature.
+It limits airflow, forcing your furnace to work harder and run longer to meet your desired temperature.

-This multiplies wear and tear on your furnace, as well as the odds of a breakdown and early failure.
+This increases wear and tear on your furnace, as well as the odds of a breakdown and premature failure.

-It can also make your furnace overheat and shut off for a time to cool off.
-Then it will keep repeating this process when your furnace turns on.
-This is called short cycling.
-In addition to wearing out your furnace faster, it can drive up your heating bill and make your home feel uncomfortable.
+It can also make your furnace overheat and shut down for a time to cool down.
+Then it will keep repeating this process when your furnace switches on.
+This is known as short cycling.
+In addition to wearing out your furnace faster, it can increase your heating bill and make your home feel uncomfortable.

-We encourage replacing flat filters each month and pleated filters every three months.
-If you can’t remember the last time you replaced your furnace filter, pull it out and hold it up to the light.
-If you can’t see light through your filter, it’s too dirty and you should get a new one.
+We encourage replacing flat filters once a month and pleated filters every three months.
+If you can’t remember the last time you replaced your furnace filter, remove it and hold it up to the light.
+If you can’t see light through your filter, it’s too dirty and you should replace it.

-If the matter was connected to a clogged air filter, putting in a clean filter should solve this common issue when your heat won’t turn off.
-If not, we recommend checking your thermostat settings next.
+If the matter was linked to a clogged air filter, replacing it with a clean filter should solve this common problem when your heat won’t turn off.
+If not, we suggest checking your thermostat settings next.

-Your thermostat controls your furnace and simply tells the unit when to turn on and off.
-It’s usually to blame when your furnace won’t stop running.
+Your thermostat runs your furnace and simply informs the unit when to turn on and off.
+It’s usually the problem when your furnace won’t stop running.

-At times having the heat turn off is as easy as changing an incorrect thermostat setting.
+At times having the heat turn off is as easy as changing a wrong thermostat setting.

 Make Sure Your Thermostat is Set to “Auto”